emera86/SASmanual-MkDocs/SASmanual/docs/sql/getting-started.md

 * Following the `PROC SQL` statement are one or more other statements that perform tasks such as querying data.
 When SAS executes the `PROC SQL` statement, the SQL procedure starts to run.
 SAS executes each statement in the `PROC SQL` step immediately, so no `RUN` statement is needed.
 * `PROC SQL` continues to run until it encounters a step boundary and stops running.
 At the end of a `PROC SQL` step, you can specify a `QUIT` statement as an explicit step boundary.
 The beginning of another step – a `PROC` step or a `DATA` step – is also a step boundary.

+The `SELECT` statement, also called a query, retrieves data from one or more tables and creates a report that displays the data.
+It can contain a combination of two to six clauses, which **must appear in the order shown above**.
+The first two clauses – `SELECT` and `FROM` – are the only required clauses.
+The function of each clause is listed below:

 ```
 SELECT object-item <, ...object-item>
   FROM from-list